 Hello, interior lovers!
 With spring-like mood, let’s revitalize our vision with vivid and appetizing colors!
-Take a look at this contemporary flair, which is hidden behind 400-square-meter renovated townhouse in 19th century building.
+Take a look at this contemporary flair, which is hidden behind a 400-square-meter renovated townhouse in a 19th-century building.
 House is designed by Pedro Gadanho in Portugal.

-Strong and unexpectedly highlighted lines, minimal but new forms scream about contemporary interior.
-Polished colorful surfaces contrast nicely with lacquered wooden floor.
+Strong and unexpectedly highlighted lines, minimal but new forms scream about the contemporary interior.
+Polished colorful surfaces contrast nicely with lacquered wooden floors.
 Here, I am stunned about this fitted library into the room space.
 I bet this turquoise color brightens up Your mind and You could “eat” all those books with more pleasure.
-Kirsch bathroom also looks like built-in and it’s shower, I think, is penetrated into the next room.
+Kirsch bathroom also looks like built-in and it’s a shower, I think, is penetrated in the next room.
 And looks like a pill!
-Stairs area looks so joyful, each step on that kind of color stairs, seems to smell like a bubble gum.
+Stairs area looks so joyful, each step on that kind of color stairs seems to smell like bubble gum.
 Master bedroom is done in neutral colors; I mean only clean lines and sleek white furnishings.
-This space need some rest from those active colors.
-The main accent here is ceiling looking like a part of origami.
-What I will definitely took from this interior is heptagon wardrobe, I would place it on a different edge each week.
-Dinning room looks like cozy place for friends, and it’s so cool to be illuminated by lamp, looking like connected satellites.
+This space needs some rest from those active colors.
+The main accent here is the ceiling looking like a part of origami.
+What I will take from this interior is the heptagon wardrobe, I would place it on a different edge each week.
+The dining room looks like a cozy place for friends, and it’s so cool to be illuminated by a lamp, looking like connected satellites.